 Namo Buddha Stupa

 Namo Buddha Stupa built over the bones and hair of the prince Mahasattva is the third important Buddhist stupa in Nepal.
-The Jagaka stories and several Sutra teachings mentions the Prince Mahasattva as Shakyamuni Buddha's earlier incarnation.
+The Jataka stories and several Sutra teachings mentions the Prince Mahasattva as Shakyamuni Buddha's earlier incarnation.
 The stupa is a symbol of great compassion and selflessness.
 The prince sacrificed himself at the site to feed starving Tigress and her five newborn cubs.
-The hilltop still has a den temple with a stone tablet engraved with the scene of Buddha offering his flesh to the Tigress.
-Namo Buddha Stupa is about 40 km southeast of Kathmandu valley.
-The place is also a vantage point to look into the eastern Himalayas.
-The monastery guesthouse provides accommodation and a rare opportunity of eating and praying with monks.
+The hilltop still has a den temple with a stone tablet engraved with the scene of Bodhisattva offering his flesh to the Tigress.

 Hiranyavarnam Mahavihara also knonw as Golden temple from 8th Century.